FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 As noted above, a Limited Liability Company (LLC) is a business entity that protects its owner's assets by offering a limited liability but with the simplicity provided by a sole proprietorship or partnership (i.e., the lack of legal, recordkeeping, & tax formalities & maintenance requirements).

-Forming an LLC also opens the owner's ability to open a commercial bank account, obtain necessary permits or licenses and enter a legally enforceable contract of sale – without risk of personal liability.
+Forming an LLC also opens the owner's ability to open a commercial bank account, obtain necessary permits or licenses, and enter a legally enforceable contract of sale – without risk of personal liability.

-The Advantages Of LLCs When Wholesaling Real Estate
+Advantages Of LLCs When Wholesaling Real Estate

 One of the essential benefits of an LLC is the liability protection it offers its owners regarding their personal property.
 If the LLC, as a business, faces a lawsuit or creditors refuse to pay, business assets may be lost; however, the owners' property (i.e., car, home, savings & other assets) are protected.